parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 To utilize a machine with more than four cores, you should start several server processes and add the corresponding parameters into the client configuration file.
-- The benchmark is network-intensive and thus requires a 10Gbit Ethernet card not to be network-bound.
-Multiple ethernet cards could be used as well, each with a different IP address (two servers in the client configuration file with the same socket but different IP addresses).
+- The benchmark is network-intensive and thus requires a 10Gbit Ethernet card to not be network-bound.
+Multiple ethernet cards could be used as well, each with a different IP address, resulting in multiple servers in the client configuration file with the same socket but different IP addresses.

 [memcachedWeb]: http://memcached.org/ "Memcached Website"